HsiaoLiWei/Chinese-advertisement-board-identification/README.md

 ```bash
 $ cd ./yoloV5
 ```
 - Please download the pre-trained model before you run "Text_detection.py" file.
-Then, put your images under the path "./yoloV5/example/".
+Then, please put your images under the path "./yoloV5/example/".
 - There are some examples under the folder "example".
 The predicted results will save on the path "./yoloV5/out/" after you run the code.
-The predicted results are on the back of filename.
+And, the predicted results are on the back of filename.
 If no words or the images are not clear enough, the model will predict "###".
 Otherwise, it will show the predicted results.
 ```bash
 $ python3 Text_detection.py